damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.html.md

 ---

 Every salesperson who starts at GitLab will enter an intense 30-day sales bootcamp.
 The weekly class schedule can be found at [GitLab University](https://university.gitlab.com/).
 In addition, once a new salesperson starts, their manager will create an issue for each of the first 4 weeks, tracking the progress of the new hire.
+A library of past product training sessions can be found [Here](https://drive.google.com/drive/u/0/folders/0B41DBToSSIG_NlNFLUEwQ2JHSVk).
+All new hires should review all content during their onboarding stages.

 ```
 ### Stage 1